-The Purple Ribbon Gorgonia, Pterogorgia anceps, is also referred to as Purple Sea Blade, Angular Sea Whip, Purple Sea Whip, Purple Whip and Purple Ribbon Gorgonian.
-This particular gorgonian has rows of white or tan polyps that extend down the sides of each blade.
+The Purple Ribbon Gorgonia, Pterogorgia anceps, is perfect for decorating a reef tank because of the popular purple color and because the thin blades wave back and forth with the reef tank currents.
+The Purple Ribbon Gorgonian is photosynthetic, containing the symbiotic marine algae called zooxanthellae.
+A very simple gorgonian to keep, their dietary needs are had through reef tank lighting and they shed their skin to remain clean.
+Mostly referred to as either the Purple Ribon Gorgonian or Purple Sea Blade, once in a while you will hear it being called the Angular Sea Whip, Purple Sea Whip, or Purple Whip Gorgonian.
+With rows of white or tan polyps that extend down the sides of each blade, the polyps add to this corals beauty.
 Found in the Western Atlantic Ocean near Florida, and in the Caribbean, Bahamas, and Colombia.
 They inhabit very shallow waters on in-shore reef flats with a very good current.
 They primarily occur on hard bottoms in back reef areas, near shore, or among seagrass, but they are seldom found on the reef itself.
 The Purple Ribbon Gorgonian is photosynthetic, containing the symbiotic marine algae called zooxanthellae.

 With the proper care this gorgonian will do fine, and so it is suggested for an intermediate aquarist.
 Be sure to provide the right environment and you will be rewarded with a beautifully colored gorgonian with open and happy polyps.